Mary Percy Jackson: Canada

 The newly arrived doctor began her practice immediately.
 She traveled by horseback and occasionally by dogsled or cutter.
 Pneumonia was common in the area, but much of her work was from accidents including gunshot wounds, falls and axe wounds.
-There were also many childbirths, though the births that Mary attended were often "the kind that would turn you grey" — most of the men in the area expecting their wives to deliver their baby without the assistance of a doctor.
+There were also many childbirths, though the births that Mary attended were often "the kind that would turn you grey" - most of the men in the area expecting their wives to deliver their baby without the assistance of a doctor.
 A typical week's caseload might include several fractured limbs or a broken back; a birth; cases of dysentery, pneumonia, smallpox, scarlet fever or tuberculosis; as well as the other illnesses expected in a family practice; and perhaps some tooth extractions, as there were no dentists in the area.
 Many of the cases she saw really needed the attention of a specialist, but as she later said, "Some of the stuff I did I was out of my depth really, but I was the only one there."

 Marriage

 One of her early patients was Frank Jackson, a trapper who had contracted blood poisoning in his hand.
-He had treated himself for a time but sought out the new doctor when the infection started to spread.
+He had treated himself for a time but when the infection started to spread he travelled 110 km to seek out the new doctor.
 She opened up the infection, bandaged the wound and left him to sleep.
 They soon found they had much in common, including finding that they shared love of classical music as they listened to Puccini playing on the Gramophone in temperatures of −40°.
 Frank, a widower, started to find excuses to travel and see her.

 They started courting and were married 10 March 1931 in the Royal Canadian Mounted Police barracks at Battle River.
 She moved to her husband's homestead at Keg River, 100 km further north than her original assignment in Battle River.
 With her marriage and the move, she lost her wages, as the government decided that there wasn't a need for a doctor in Keg River, and in those days, husbands were supposed to provide for their wives.
 But even without the government salary, she continued practicing medicine.